Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 # Literature about Paden-Kahan / canonical subproblems

 With the exception of Pardos-Gotor's and Murray/Li/Sastry books, all the following literature was available free, being Open Access, source code (e.g. on github) or as pre-printed versions.
+I especially recommend buying the smaller, less expensive Pardos-Gotor book.

 books
-* Jose Pardos-Gotor: Screw Theory for Robotics.
+* Jose Pardos-Gotor: Screw Theory for Robotics (about 200 pages).
 4 additional subproblems called PG1...4, PG1...3 for translational (analogue to PK1...PK3), PG4 for parallel rotational axes
+* Jose Pardos-Gotor: Screw Theory in Robotics (about 280 pages): I don't know its contents compared to the other one.
+It is very expensive.
 * Murray/Li/Sastry book chapter 3.3.2 ff
 * Lynch/Park Modern Robotics preprint 2017.
 Not about Paden-Kahan, but much about screw theory